 As part of this work the College undertakes reviews of emergency care services at the invitation of NHS organisations.
 A service review can help a failing ED to become good, and a good ED to become excellent.

 Service reviews are conducted by at least two senior Faculty members of the College who are expert in this area.
 Depending upon the agreed Terms of Reference for a review we will provide a detailed assessment and key recommendations to support organisation needs.
 The visit will be supported by asking for a structured pre-visit series of materials to allow reviewers to manage the time efficiently and have maximum effect.
 Based upon the review visit we will provide a structured report covering the key domains of an Emergency Medicine service.

-If you wish to contact the College about arranging a service review, please contact the Quality Manager, Sam McIntyre, for more information email@example.com, and see the documents below.
+If you wish to contact the College about arranging a service review, please contact the quality department for more information email@example.com, and see the documents below.